Ark667/K8sUtils/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This project was intended to keep containerized and updated versions of somre regular Kubernetes tools.
+This project was intended to keep containerized and updated versions of some regular Kubernetes tools.
 <p align="right">(<a href="#top">back to top</a>)</p>